Follow the guidelines below for building Electron on Linux.

 $ git clone https://github.com/electron/electron

 The bootstrap script will download all necessary build dependencies and create the build project files.
 You must have Python 2.7.x for the script to succeed.
 Downloading certain files can take a long time.
-Notice that we are using ninja
+Notice that we are using ninja to build Electron so there is no Makefile generated.

 $ cd electron